 Why Patching Isn’t Enough On Its Own

-Keeping plugins updated is the first line of defense against vulnerabilities, and you should absolutely do it.
-But patching after a vulnerability is disclosed doesn’t help if an attacker exploited it before you updated.
-And not every vulnerability has a patch available immediately — some take days or weeks for the plugin author to address.
+Keeping plugins updated is the first line of defense against vulnerabilities.
+You should absolutely do it.
+But patching after a disclosure does not help if an attacker exploited the vulnerability before you updated.
+Not every vulnerability has a patch available immediately.
+Some take days or weeks for the plugin author to address.

-During that window, vulnerability scanning combined with other Trusti Security protections — brute force limits, IP blocking, security headers — creates a hardened environment that’s much harder to exploit even when a known vulnerability exists.
+During that window, vulnerability scanning combines with other Trusti Security protections.
+These include brute force limits, IP blocking, and security headers.
+Together they create a hardened environment.
+Attackers find it much harder to exploit even when a known vulnerability exists.

 The Complete Security Picture

-Vulnerability scanning and integrity monitoring are two of the most important proactive security tools available to WordPress site owners.
-Trusti Security brings both together in a single plugin, alongside brute force protection, 2FA, security headers, IP blocking, and multi-channel notifications.
+Vulnerability scanning and integrity monitoring rank among the most important proactive security tools for WordPress site owners.
+Trusti Security brings both together in a single plugin.
+It also includes brute force protection, 2FA, security headers, IP blocking, and multi-channel notifications.

-You can’t protect against threats you don’t know about.
-Run scans regularly, monitor for changes, and respond the moment something looks wrong.
+You cannot protect against threats you do not know about.
+Run scans regularly.
+Monitor for changes.
+Respond the moment something looks wrong.